fionnmaccumhaill/tensorflow_docker/README.md

 Then you can save it to anywhere on your hard drive you want.
 You are probably thinking that is good but what I really want is to click "Save and Checkpoint" in the File dropdown and have it automagically saved to my hard drive.
 Can I do that?

+Yes.
+The Docker -v option allows you to save the notebooks to your local drive by mapping  the /notebooks directory in the container to wherever on your local drive you want to save the files.
+Use this command to start the Docker container and you are all set:

+sudo docker run -v /Users/{user}/Desktop/notebooks:/notebooks --name tf3 -it -p 8888:8888 tensorflow/tensorflow

+You should replace the {user} with the name of the user on MAC OS.